September 21, 2024

 “Very few people have truly diverse networks that really match the kind of diversity you would see” on a dating app, Reuben Thomas, a sociologist at the University of New Mexico, said.

-Luke Brunning, a lecturer at the University of Leeds, suggests removing barriers that encourage people from different backgrounds to interact and engage with each other.
+Luke Brunning, a lecturer at the University of Leeds, suggests removing barriers to encourage people from different backgrounds to interact and engage with each other.

 “Having people taking the same forms of public transport and using the same parks or the same swimming pools, same public facilities, it’s not going to integrate society overnight,” Brunning said.
 “But it will have a kind of gradual positive impact that it definitely wouldn’t have if things were different.”

 A model developed by researchers Josue Ortega and Philipp Hergovich predicted that simply increasing exposure between people of different races leads to a rise in interracial marriages.
-This reflects the numerous studies where participants express appreciation for the “opening of social possibilities” that dating apps offer, Gina Potarca, a lecturer at the University of Liverpool, said.
+Gina Potarca, a lecturer at the University of Liverpool, said this reflects the numerous studies where participants express appreciation for the “opening of social possibilities” that dating apps offer.

 RELATED CONTENT: It’s Time To Have The Money Talk With Your Partner